-Organizational Approaches to Transformation and Healing (OATH) is a 12-credit graduate certificate program directed by the PATH Institute at PSU.
-The program challenges traditional models and examines the implications of emerging paradigms for organizational health.
+Directed by the PATH Institute at PSU, this program challenges traditional models and examines the implications of emerging paradigms for organizational health.
 Students will explore ways to transform the work environment through the integration of holistic approaches to leadership, interpersonal relationships, social responsibility, and self-reflection.
 Emphasis will be placed on cultivating the qualities of a compassionate heart, an open mind, and good intention.
 Through an examination of personal, organizational, and global contexts, students will develop as agents of change in work environments.

-At Plymouth State, you can take up to 12 credits before being admitted—so, you don’t need to apply in order to complete the OATH certificate, however there are minimum requirements that must be met in order for your certificate to be awarded.
+At Plymouth State, you can take up to 12 credits before being admitted—so, you don’t need to apply in order to complete the OATH graduate certificate only, however there are minimum requirements that must be met in order for your certificate to be awarded.

 3Exploration of the evolving and emerging paradigms of holistic health and healing, and how the personal and organizational realms interconnect.
 In addition to examining the traditional wellness models, discussions will include concepts of mind, transpersonal psychology and energetics.
 Through an examination of personal and organizational contexts, students will explore ways to transform personal and work environments through mindfulness towards good intention, open mind and compassionate heart.